TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lab.md

-# Lab 2.03 - triangle program
+# Lab 2.03 - Triangle Program

 ## In your notebook